 RE-Education in Action at Serendipity

-The twelve principles of RE-Ed define and guide our educational, therapeutic, and transition services.
+The twelve principles of RE-Ed define and guide our educational, treatment, transition, and wellness services.
 For example: